Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #2: Blank preschool lesson plan

-If you’re looking for a more freeform preschool lesson plan template you can customize to your individual lessons, we have a solution for you.
+If you’re looking for a more freeform preschool lesson plan template you can customize to your liking, this is the one for you.

 Blank preschool lesson plan template